wordofwarning/wordofwarning.org/current/2024-emergency/index.md

 #### Access
 Age Advisory: 16+ (aimed at adults, parent/guardian/carer discretion).

-Content Warnings: some works will involve interaction and/or participation; any specific warnings will be listed [here](/warnings) during early-September.
+Content Warnings: some works involve interaction and/or participation; specific warnings listed [here](/warnings).

 Features: 28 Live Art & contemporary performance works with varied content.<br>*NB* works will occur in multiple spaces throughout the building and will vary in format — some roaming, some seated, some standing, some spoken word, some visual, some participatory.